CLQ060728/DCSSMS/README.md

 - 20 Re-balancing Algorithms <br/>
   For the 20 class re-balancing algorithms, we adopt the implementations from the imbalanced-learn package, https://imbalanced-learn.org/stable/.
 We use the default values of the arguments of the 20 re-balancing methods as shown in the imbalanced-learn library.

+# MDH Method Selection Website For Each Of The 56 Real-world Imbalanced Classification Datasets
+  Coming Soon ...

 # Requirements
    - python >= 3.10
    - pytorch >= 2.0